yogabbagabb/Soybean/README.md

 ## dataFiles
 ### R_Prediction_CSVs/
-	Contains the data frames that are formed after making predictions and concatenating the predictions (as a column) to the original dataset that the predictions' model was bsed upon
+	Contains data frames that are formed after making predictions and concatenating the predictions (as a column) to the original dataset that the predictions' model was based upon

 ## yanModelStats/
-	Contains statistics for RMSE and R2 than one using LOO Cross Validation on each of the years from 2003 to 2016.
+	Contains statistics for RMSE and R2 that one obtains using LOO Cross Validation on each of the years from 2003 to 2016.

 ## soybean_handled_dataset (csv file)